-It is true at most plans will share many core benefits but differences do exist between companies and the various types of plans available.
-Unfortunately, many financial planners and general insurance agents have limited knowledge and experience in planning for long-term care and designing plans.
 Product features and underwriting standards change frequently.
 Many inexperienced advisors and agents often recommend benefits that are far more than what you need.
 A Long-Term Care Insurance specialist can guide you to find the right coverage at the right cost.
-Since premiums can vary over 100% for the same coverage this is very important.

 Inexperienced agents will often quote "preferred" without asking you many questions.